marthoc/docker-deconz/README.md

 ### Viewing the deCONZ ZigBee mesh with VNC

 Setting the environment variable DECONZ_VNC_MODE to 1 enables a VNC server in the container; connect to this VNC server with a VNC client to view the deCONZ ZigBee mesh.
 The environment variable DECONZ_VNC_PORT allows you to control the port the VNC server listens on (default 5900); environment variable DECONZ_VNC_PASSWORD allows you to set the password for the VNC server (default is 'changeme' and should be changed!).

+### UDEV Support

+On some systems, the device name assigned to Conbee or RaspBee can change on reboot.
+This commonly happens when more than one dongle is used and happens to varying degrees on different host systems.
+UDEV support allows control over the name assigned to your device.

+1. Set the UDEV environment variable to '1' when creating the container (`-e UDEV=1`) to enable UDEV support.
+(NOTE: the `--privileged` option is also required!)

+2. Find the name assigned to your device in /dev/serial/by-id.
+E.g.: `/dev/serial/by-id/usb-dresden_elektronik_ingenieurtechnik_GmbH_ConBee_II_DE1964292-if00`.

+3. Set the value of `-e DECONZ_DEVICE` to the value found in 2: `-e DECONZ_DEVICE=/dev/serial/by-id/usb-dresden_elektronik_ingenieurtechnik_GmbH_ConBee_II_DE1964292-if00`.
+(Note that the `--device` parameter may not be required when using this method.)

 ### Gotchas / Known Issues